16 Stacked bar charts

 coord_flip()

-And just like that … Purdue, the team with the best record in the league, comes out on top.
-Maryland is ninth, which seems a little worse than its record would indicate.
+And just like that … Michigan State, the team with the best record in the league, comes out #2 behind Illinois.
+Maryland is fifth, which seems about right.